 Where the design community meets.

 B2B Lead Generation & Website Improvement Specialist.
 Co-Founder of Logit.hr Digital Marketing Consultancy.
-Joined almost 7 years ago
+Joined over 7 years ago

 Instapaper.
 Because it now lets me also highlight text; I'm a big fan of highlighting.
 That way I remember why I bookmarked the article.